-In this Mintos review I share my personal opinion and why I think it’s a must have and the best crowdfunding platform for beginners.
+In this Mintos review I share my personal opinion and why I think it’s a must have and the best P2P lending platform for beginners.
 You will also find my results after 6 months of investing and a 1% cash back link at the bottom.

 The platform was launched in 2015 and has grown exponentially since then, becoming the world’s largest marketplace of its kind.
 Altfi has rewarded Mintos several times during these years.